Meet Jen Freeman, TLC Extreme Couponing – FREE Extreme Couponing Workshop

-Meet Jen Freeman featured on TLC Extreme Couponing Season 1 Finale AND Extreme Couponing All-Stars (Season 3) at the couponing events listed!
+Meet Jen Freeman featured on TLC Extreme Couponing Season 1 Finale AND Extreme Couponing All-Stars (Season 3) at the free extreme couponing events listed!
 Watch the shows on TLC and Amazon!
 Her TLC Extreme Coupon episodes are the most watched episodes to date!

 –When TLC called wanting to feature me and my family on Extreme Couponing, I was reluctant.
 But, I loved being a part of TLCs Extreme Couponing and enjoy sharing my experiences about a life of saving and the fun of both shows (Extreme Couponing All-Stars and the first season of Extreme Couponing) Certainly, I was shocked to have TLC call and want to film our life of savings!
 My two episodes give you a peak inside our household and how we save money as family!